SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 ![imagebr9pi.png][img5]

-While you can click on the links in the page to view the REST API endpoints, we recommend you use the published REST documentation here for the pure [REST API][4]; and one for the [RESTful Agents API][6].
+While you can click the links on the page to view the REST API endpoints, we recommend you use the published REST documentation here for the pure [REST API][4]; and one for the [RESTful Agents API][6].

 ![image09ess.png][img6]